mbachmann/spring-boot-todo-app/README.md

 ## The project structure

-The structure of the project consists of files for the backend in main/java and files for the web application in resources.
+The structure of the project consists of files for the backend in main/java and files for the web application in resources folder.
 The project has beside the basic profile three additional spring profiles (dev, h2 and mysql).
-The _Dockerfile_ allows to create a deployable container.
-The docker-compose files are demonstrating how to configure
-and orchestrate the containers.
+The _Dockerfile_ allows you to create a deployable container.
+The docker-compose files are demonstrating how to configure and orchestrate the containers.

 <br/>